 Android tablet enthusiasts around the world are keen to see the cheapest Samsung tablet prices and we're here to meet that need.
 The very best Samsung Galaxy Tab S tablets can be surprisingly expensive.
-But that's where we come in though with our price comparison technology working hard to find you the best prices from the most reliable retailers.
-We'll find you the latest offers for all of the still available Samsung Galaxy Tab S family and the cheaper Tab A series too.
+That's where we come in though, with our price comparison technology working hard to find you the best prices from the most reliable retailers.
+We'll find you the latest offers for all of the still-available Samsung Galaxy Tab S family and the cheaper Tab A series too.

-If you're after the latest Galaxy Tab S5e, you're in luck, as we've added the latest prices for Samsung's powerful slate to make sure you save as much money as possible.
+If you're after the latest Galaxy Tab S6 or S5e, you're in luck, as we've added the latest prices for Samsung's powerful slates to make sure you save as much money as possible.
 We'll walk you through various older models too so you can work out which one is best for you.

 If you're looking for a wider variety of manufacturers, make sure you check out our cheap tablets page.
 And if you're interested in the rival Apple tablets, be sure to take a peek at our roundup of the the best iPad deals.

 The Samsung Galaxy Tab S6 really wants to replace your other devices, be it your laptop, or maybe even your iPad Pro.
 It comes with a feature-rich S Pen stylus that recharges in a super convenient magnetic groove on the back of the tablet when not in use.
 Dex mode works beautifully as a Chromebook-like operating system, although to get the most out of it, you'll need to fork out even more money on the BookCover keyboard (now featuring a touch pad too).
 Considering the steep price of the Galaxy Tab S6, Samsung would have won us over much more if the keyboard came as standard.